Carreau/phd-dissertation/parts/cells.rst

     asymmetrically divide into a secondary oocyte and a smaller polar body each containing half the DNA of the mother cell.
-The secondary oocyte will divide asymmetrically a second time to become the mature ovum while expulsing a polar body.
+The secondary oocyte will divide asymmetrically a second time to become the mature ovum while expelling a polar body.
 This asymmetric division process allow the formation of a large haploid cell.
 Adapted from Wikipedia – Gray's Anatomy – and :cite:`Alberts2008`.